Cape May warbler, John Brunjes photo

 Since the 1990’s, KDFWR has been monitoring songbird populations throughout the state.
 These have included conducting auditory surveys on public and private lands, long-term songbird banding projects, following the Institute for Bird Population’s (IBP) Monitoring Avian Productivity and Survivorship (MAPS) protocol, and participating in species specific surveys and research.
 See links below for information on specific projects and working groups.

 Habitat loss and degradation is a major cause of decline for most songbirds.
-If you are a land manager or property owner, interested in improving habitat for songbirds, the guides below may be of interest to you.
+If you are a land manager or property owner, interested in improving habitat for songbirds, the guides and papers below may be of interest to you.

 Those interested in habitat management, may also want to see our Habitat How To’s for more information on specific wildlife-friendly practices.